Merkoba/Hue/configuration.md

 "tv_change_cooldown"
 >How much it should wait in milliseconds before tv can be changed again after last change.

-"radio_change_cooldown"
->How much it should wait in milliseconds before radio can be changed again after last change.

 "max_sockets_per_user"
 >How many active sockets a user can have at the same time.
 After this limit all incoming socket connections are droppped.